phamleduy04/texas-dps-scheduler/README.md

 ![image](https://github.com/user-attachments/assets/9dfd420d-c61f-48bc-ba86-c50e0e5ec6e6)

-# Youtube Tutorial
+## Youtube Tutorial
 - Link [here](https://youtu.be/H1cYwQ16sws)

-# Why this project exist?
+## Why this project exist?
 It's so frustrating to get appointments and walk ins so I created this project to gain easier access to DPS and get DL.

-# Is this illegal?
+## Is this illegal?
 Honesty, I don't know.
 Just dont abuse it :)

-# How to use this project
+## How to use this project
 You can access the wiki [here](https://github.com/phamleduy04/texas-dps-scheduler/wiki/Installation)

+## Capsolver
+Capsolver is a platform that provides APIs to solve CAPTCHAs.
+You can use Capsolver to bypass CAPTCHAs in your web scraping projects.
+The platform supports solving Google Recaptcha V2, Recaptcha V3, hCaptcha, FunCaptcha, GeeTest, and more.
+You can create an account [here (referral link)](https://dashboard.capsolver.com/passport/register?inviteCode=EH-lHbISDqj5) and get your API key.